tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

   :width: 400
   :alt: An image of the XR Grab Interactable component.

 Grabbing objects in VR is an important aspect of many applications, so understanding how to implement it is beneficial.
 This is also where you will learn how to make objects interactables, as mentioned in the previous section.
-There are a few necessary components to you will need create a robust grab system.
+There are a few necessary components to you will need to create a robust grab system.
 The first two components are some that you've seen before, the rigid body component and the collider component.
 The only difference from the versions of these components you saw in the :ref:`to_physics` section is that these are these are now in 3D.
 They work similarly to the ones you learned about previously, but if you want to learn about the syntactical differences, you can learn more about the 3D-specific versions in the `3D Physics <https://docs.unity3d.com/Manual/PhysicsOverview.html>`_ Unity documentation.

 The next component you'll need is the *XR Grab Interactable* script.
 This script is included in the XR Interaction Toolkit and is the counterpart to the *XR Interaction Manager* script from above.
 This script serves as a marker, making the object its attached to an interactable.
 In doing so, whenever an interactor object performs a grab interaction on the interactable, the interactable will react and link itself to the interactor, as if it were grabbed.